 For vegetarians with wanderlust, global travel can be an international web of temptation, disappointment, and really bland food.
 But seeing the world doesn’t necessarily mean eating handfuls of weird nuts while everyone else feasts on spit-roasted flesh.
+One can certainly find the best country for vegetarian food.
 These 10 countries offer endless joy for travelers who want to forgo meat, but not flavor.

-Italy has the highest rate of vegetarianism in the European Union.
+Undoubtedly one of the best countries to visit (in general terms), Italy also has the highest rate of vegetarianism in the European Union.
 Ten percent of the population in Italy sticks to a vegetarian diet, so you definitely won’t feel alone when you tell your waiter to “hold the carne.”
 Mediterranean staples that are rich in healthy vegetables will have you saying “Mangiare capra?
 Basta!”

 The words “UK cuisine” may bring to mind fish & chips and mysterious pub dishes with names like “bubble & squeak,” but in recent years, UK chefs have really begun embracing vegetarian culture.